droid31/Signal/README.md

 ### Un-compressed media
 Fed up how compresses the images, and the reciever gets a fuzzy image?
 Not here, signal transfer the media files *as-it-is* and doesn't perform any compression algorithm.
 So, images will be as clear as they are in your phone.

+### Built-in image editor
+Want to blur some part of an image before sharing?
+No need for a separate app.
+Signal has the option in the app itself.
+You can also blur faces you don't want to reveal.

 ### SMS manager
 Signal can also be used in place of the traditional SMS app, this allows you to encrypt the SMS too.